xzuyn/OnnxDiffusersUI/README.md

 # xzuyn fork

-don't expect everything to work. this is my fork for testing/sharing my WIP stuff before it gets refined for a push to the main repo.
+Don't expect everything to work.
+This is my fork for testing/sharing my WIP stuff before it gets refined for a push to the main repo.

+Also if you would like to try out my model merges, I have a [photo merge](https://civitai.com/models/7116/photomerge) which uses 7 models and an [anime merge](https://civitai.com/models/7484/animerge) which uses 9 models.

 # OnnxDiffusersUI